wp-plugins/shortstack-for-wp/readme.txt

 == Installation ==

 = Prerequisites =
-- This plugin utilizes ShortStack's __Embed__ feature.
-This feature is included in a number of [ShortStack's paid plans](http://www.shortstack.com/pricing/).
+- This plugin uses ShortStack's __Embed__ feature, which is included in a number of [ShortStack's paid plans](http://www.shortstack.com/pricing/).
 - The Campaign must be published.
 You can only embed published Campaigns.